dholt/packer-maas/centos7-ufm/README.md

 ## Introduction
 The Packer template in this directory creates a CentOS 7 AMD64 image for use with MAAS.

+This build has been modified to support NVIDIA UFM software

+Download the appropriate ISO from a CentOS mirror, i.e. http://mirrors.oit.uci.edu/centos/7.6.1810/isos/x86_64/CentOS-7-x86_64-Everything-1810.iso

 ## Prerequisites (to create the image)

 * A machine running Ubuntu 18.04+ with the ability to run KVM virtual machines.